 In particular, the following topics will be covered:

 Data is a key business resource.
 Web stores such as Amazon or Coolblue use customer data to dispatch purchased products and to make recommendations of new products; banking service providers such as ING or HSBC use data for processing cash and ATM transactions and for assessing a client’s credit worthiness; manufacturers such as BMW and Tesla use data to design and produce cars and to propel self-driving cars.
 Often, this data is spread within the organization through multiple information systems.
-In order for organizations to operate successfully they need to be able to share data.
+In order for organizations to operate successfully, they need to be able to share data.
 Data management is the field dedicated to enabling the sharing of data such that it is available at the right time, place, user and quality.
-This course introduces data management topics such as database design, data modeling, data definition, metadata, master data management alongside ethical frameworks that should guide the management of data.
+This course introduces data management topics such as database design, data preparation, manipulation, modeling, alongside with discussions on ethical frameworks that should guide the management of data and data privacy issues.

 Course content is organized into seven modules covering the following topics: